 Department of Animal Control

 The Humane Society of St. Joseph County operates the Department of Animal Control to ensure the safety and welfare of not only our community’s animals but also the people that they may come into contact with.
-The Department of Animal Control is contracted to perform animal control and sheltering for St. Joseph County, Mishawaka City, Osceola, Lakeville, Roseland, New Carlisle, North Liberty, Roseland, Notre Dame, St. Mary’s, and Holy Cross.
+The Department of Animal Control is contracted to perform animal control and sheltering for St. Joseph County, Mishawaka City, Lakeville, New Carlisle, North Liberty, Roseland, Notre Dame, St. Mary’s, and Holy Cross.
 We do not service South Bend city limits.
 As of January 1, 2020 we no longer service the Town of Osceola.

 I have a concern for an animal in the community, what do I do?